Marine Battery Maintenance 101

 A cycle in the battery world occurs when you discharge a battery and then recharge it back to the same level.
 How deep a battery is discharged is termed "depth of discharge".
 A shallow cycle occurs when the top 20% or less of the battery's power is discharged and then recharged.
 Some batteries, like automotive starting batteries, are designed for this type of cycling only.
 The plates of active material are thin with large overall surface area.
 This design can deliver a lot of power in a very short time.

 The second type of cycle is a deep cycle, where up to 80% of the battery capacity is discharged and recharged.
-Batteries designed for deep cycling are built with thicker plates of active material, which have less overall surface area.
+DEEP CYCLE BATTERIES are built with thicker plates of active material, which have less overall surface area.
 Because of the lessened availability of surface area for chemical reaction, these batteries yield just as much power relative to their size, but do so over a longer period of time.
 This type of battery design is preferred in a cruising boat, because discharging a battery to a deeper level is normal while anchoring out due to lights, instruments, fans, and other normal battery usage.

 Determining Battery State of Charge